LionelKavit/Neural-Network-and-Optimizer-Comparison/README.md

 Two models were implemented.
 The Feedforward Neural Network (FFNN) flattened the input from [128, 9] to a 1D vector of size 1152 and passed it through three linear layers: Linear (1152 → 256) → ReLU → Dropout (0.3) → Linear (256 → 128) → ReLU → Linear (128 → 6).
 The Recurrent Neural Network (RNN) used an LSTM architecture, where the sequence was fed directly into an LSTM (input size = 9, hidden_size = 64), and the final hidden state was passed into a Linear (64 → 6) layer for classification.
 Both models were trained using cross-entropy loss and optimized with Adam.

+- Performance
+  - RNN outperformed FFNN on validation accuracy.
+  - RNN generalized better due to its ability to retain temporal relationships.
+  - FFNN showed slower learning and overfitting tendencies.

+- Convergence
+  - FFNN achieved high accuracy in fewer epochs.
+  - RNN took longer to improve, suggesting a harder time fitting sequence data.

+- Training Time
+  - FFNN trained almost 1.5x faster but with lower accuracy.
+  - RNN required more computation (due to LSTM cells), but better performance justified it.

 2. FFNN vs. CNN on Image Data (FashionMNIST)

 The second comparison used the FashionMNIST dataset, consisting of (28 x 28) grayscale images of clothing items from 10 categories.
 No resizing was required, and all pixel